At the crossroads of cultures

 Nowadays

 Still little known, Uzbek photographers have to deal with tenacious prohibitions.
 Friends photographers, caution is still the order of the day.
-Film-maker Ummida Akhmedova, committed to photographing life in rural areas, is the first female documentary filmmaker to have received professional training (at the Moscow Film Institute).
+Film-maker Ummida Akhmedova, committed to photographing life in rural areas, is the first woman documentary filmmaker to have received professional training (at the Moscow Film Institute).
 Photography enthusiasts should not miss a visit to the Tashkent House of Photography and the Bonum Factum Gallery, dedicated to contemporary photography and inviting emerging artists to exhibit.

-Participating in the third Tashkent Photobiennial, Elyor Nematov's work is both documentary and sensitive.
+Participating in the third Tashkent Photobiennale, Elyor Nematov's work is both documentary and sensitive.
 His themes include immigrant workers in Central Asia, gender equality and the children of Bukhara.
 Winner of the 2014 Getty Young Talent Reportage Award, his photographs are exhibited worldwide.

 There is little street art or graffiti, long considered an act of opposition to the government.
 Soviet-era murals are also tending to disappear, as they are attached to a part of history that we want to forget!
 Tashkent's first major mural only appeared in 2018, on Shota Rustaveli Street.
 However, attitudes are changing and in 2020, the work of street artist InkUZart, nicknamed the Banksy of Tashkent, was warmly welcomed.
 Dedicated to the coronavirus and the emotions linked to the COVID-19 epidemic, they created a buzz with his revisited version of Mona Lisa wearing a mask concealing her famous smile (residential district of Chilanzar, school wall in Tashkent).
 Since then, his walls denouncing the country's excessive consumerism and politics have continued to multiply!
 Since April 1, 2024, the government has set up a "Street-art and Music" project offering new venues to encourage the creation of street artists and musicians, including the pioneering Shota Rastavelli Street.

-What little urban art you'll encounter in Uzbekistan takes the form of official commissions in metro stations.
+The little urban art you'll come across in Uzbekistan takes the form of official commissions in metro stations.
 Photography inside the metro has only been permitted since June 2018.
 The Kosmonavtlar station is adorned with dreamlike portraits of cosmonauts, including Valentina Tereshkova, the first woman to travel in space.
 At Pakhtakor station, a huge fluffy bouquet reminds us that Uzbekistan is one of the world's leading cotton producers.
 The Oybek station, named after the Uzbek poet and writer, lends its walls to illustrations of a well-known epic poem by this author.